alex4ip/webmagic/user-manual-en.md

 AfterExtractor interface is a complement to the insufficient capacity to extract annotation mode.
 After realization AfterExtractor interface will be finished in the use of annotations populate fields ** ** call ** afterProcess() ** method, this method can directly access the decimated fields need to extract complementary fields, and even do some simple and the output of persistence operations (not very recommended).
 This section can refer to [webmagic binding JFinal persisted to the piece of code database](http://www.oschina.net/code/snippet_190591_23456).

 * #### OOSpider
-OOSpider entrance annotation type reptiles, called here **create()** method OschinaBlog this class was added to the extraction of the reptile, here it is can pass more than one class, for example:
+OOSpider entrance annotation type crawlers, called here **create()** method OschinaBlog this class was added to the extraction of the crawler, here it is can pass more than one class, for example:

 ```java
 		OOSpider.create(